xot/ElectraOne/DOCUMENTATION.md

 For certain controls, the default mixer preset contains some additional formatting instructions (using the E1 LUA based formatting functions).

-Pan
+- Pan
 : mapped to 50L - C - 50L

-Volume
+- Volume
 : Live considers the CC value 13926 to be 0dB.
 The minimum CC value is 0, corresponding to -infinity.
 The maximum CC value equals 16383, corresponding to 6.0 db.
 You would therefore think that the function to map (MIDI) values to real display values is 6* (value-13926) / 2458), but this becomes less accurate below -20dB or so.
 The display value range is set to -435..76 (to stay just within 511 to ensure that the E1 actually even shows a value) with a default value of 0.
-With these specific range settings, the actual Live parameter value 0 dB is mapped to 0 on the E1.
+With these specific range settings, the actual Live parameter value 0 dB is displayed as 0 on the E1.

-High/Mid/Low/Output of the Channel Eq
+- High/Mid/Low/Output of the Channel Eq
 : The displayed value range is specified as -150..150 (or -120..120 for some); the formatter divides this by 10 and turns it into a float.

 Note that all these faders do not operate at their full 14bit potential due to the fact that the display value range is restricted (to ensure that values are shown on the E1), while the E1 unfortunately *only* sends out MIDI CC messages when the *display* value changes (not when the underlying MIDI value changes that comes from the true 14bit range).
 A bug report has been filed for this at Electra.
 As soon as any of these restrictions are lifted, the preset will be updated.

 ## The Mixer MIDI MAP

-Faders are 14 bit, all other controls are 7bit, essentially just buttons sending 0 for off and  127 for on values.
+Faders (except the Channel EQ Output faders) are 14 bit, all other controls are 7bit, essentially just buttons sending 0 for off and  127 for on values.
 Controllers are mapped as follows.

 ### Master, return tracks and the transport.